LKocaj/09-readme-generator/src/README.md

 - [Questions](#questions)

 ## Installation
-Clone the repo, make sure inquirer is installed, then answer questions after you type in " node index.js "
+Clone the repo, make sure inquirer is installed, then answer the following questions like so.

 ## Functionality
-Creates a quick and easy readme
+saves you time when creating your project readmes

 ## Credits
 -